flashbake/sandbox/README.md

 |Regular baker 0| `tz1Rbo...`|
 |Regular baker 1| `tz1Rb1...`|

-The first thing the relay does is query the contract for the current manifest of flashbake endpoints.
+The first thing the relay does is query the registry contract for the current list of flashbakers and their endpoints.
+The registry contract address is set in the relay's configuration.

 Then it queries the block assignments for the current cycle.